 We strongly encourage you to select a participating Primary Care Physician (PCP) who is responsible for providing and managing all of your primary health care.
-You may change PCPs anytime by calling UnitedHealthcare in advance.
-Your PCP does not need to refer you when you need to see a Specialist.
-Go to UnitedHealthcare's website listed in this document's contact section to access the most current list of Participating Providers and Hospitals.
+You may change PCPs anytime by calling in advance Capital Health Plan.
+Your PCP does not need to refer you when you need to see most Specialists for an office visit.
+Go to Capital Health Plan's website listed in this document's contact section to access the most current list of participating providers and hospitals.